CSC207-UofT/course-project-tut0201-007/phase2/design_document.md

 ## Progress Report

 ### Open questions
-- Can we further optimize our schedule generation?
-Given some criteria, are there more efficient algorithms to generate schedules instead of using filters?
 - How do we improve the worst case runtime of our filters?
 - What other factors impact course making decision and how can we make filters to address these factors?
-- Can we alter our CLI input to make it more intuitive?
+- Are there any other ways we can make our UI more intuitve to use?
+Make it more accessable to people who are less familiar with the command line?
+- Do we want to consider expanding the functionality to include browsing courses for selection?

 ### What has worked well so far
 - Linking Github Issues with Projects has a great automated feature where cue cards are automatically linked with PR's where issues are cited, and automatically get moved to the column they should be in.